How to buy and sell Tesla shares

 How to buy Tesla shares: Investing in Tesla

-You can buy Tesla shares with IG’s share dealing service within minutes via our desktop platform or mobile trading app.
-By buying the shares through a share dealing service, you will own the Tesla shares outright – meaning you will have to pay their full value upfront.
+You can buy Tesla shares with IG’s share trading service within minutes via our desktop platform or mobile trading app.
+By buying the shares through a share trading service, you will own the Tesla shares outright – meaning you will have to pay their full value upfront.
 By holding shares in Tesla, you can profit if the share price increases and from dividend payments.

 There are five easy steps to follow if you want to buy Tesla shares:

 - Open a share trading account: it only takes a few minutes to open an IG account